Hōkūle'a: The Story of Hawaiian Voyaging Canoes

 Hōkūleʻa′s Worldwide Journey

 In 2013, Hōkūleʻa began its most ambitious journey yet – a 47,000 nautical mile voyage around the world.
-The name of the voyage is Mālama Honua – Caring for Island Earth.
-Hōkūleʻa will carry forth the message of sustainability and valuable lessons that can be learned from island communities that are often overlooked in the great technological age of the 21st century.
-The voyage will be navigated without instruments, a feat that has never been done before.
+The name of the voyage was Mālama Honua – Caring for Island Earth.
+Hōkūleʻa carried the message of sustainability and valuable lessons learned from island communities that are often overlooked in the great technological age of the 21st century.
+The voyage was navigated without instruments, a feat that had never been done before.